pantheon-systems/documentation/source/content/guides/local-development/01-introduction.md

     - [WAMP](http://www.wampserver.com/)
     - [XAMPP](https://www.apachefriends.org/index.html)

 -  A configuration solution that supports a minimum of PHP 5.3 and MySQL.
-Pantheon uses a [particular architecture to maximize performance and availability](/application-containers)
+Pantheon uses a [particular architecture to maximize performance and availability](/application-containers).

-- Ensure that your local stack's PHP version matches the [PHP version set for the target site on Pantheon](/guides/php/php-versions/#verify-current-php-versions)
+- Ensure that your local stack's PHP version matches the [PHP version set for the target site on Pantheon](/guides/php/php-versions/#verify-current-php-versions).

 - Git client for tracking code changes

-- SFTP client or IDE, such as [WinSCP](/winscp) or [Visual Studio Code](/visual-studio-code), for transferring files OR Rsync
+- SFTP client or IDE, such as [WinSCP](/winscp) or [Visual Studio Code](/visual-studio-code), for transferring files or Rsync.

 - [Terminus](/terminus)